 Contact an Atlanta Workers’ Compensation Attorney Today

-At John Foy & Associates, we have decades of experience as workers’ comp lawyers.
-We have the ability and knowhow to help you navigate your case, gather evidence of your injury and its causation, negotiate with opposing parties, and even appeal a denial.
+At John Foy & Associates, we are workers’ compensation law experts with decades of experience.
+We have the ability and know-how to help you navigate your case, gather evidence of your injury and its causation, negotiate with opposing parties, and even appeal a denial.

-Don’t wait until the one-year deadline has passed and you lose the right to the compensation you’ve earned as a worker.
+Don’t wait until the one-year deadline has passed and you lose the right to the compensation you’ve earned as an employee.
 Let us know about your case in a FREE consultation by filling out the case evaluation form on our contact page or calling our office today.

-Our Atlanta workers’ compensation attorneys work on contingency as well, which means you pay us nothing unless and until you get the compensation you need.
+Our Atlanta workers’ compensation attorneys also work on contingency, which means you pay us nothing unless and until you get the compensation you need.